 The Grange Business Centre,

 2 Glebe Street,

 Monday – Thursday: 8:00 am – 8:00 pm

 Saturday: 9:00 am – 1:00 pm

-BPO Collections Ltd is regulated by the Financial Conduct Authority under registration number 712058.
-They are registered in North Ayrshire, Scotland, under the name Graham Rankin.
+BPO Collections Ltd is regulated by the Financial Conduct Authority with the registration number 712058.
+The business is in the name of Graham Rankin.

-BPO Collections Ltd is listed as one of the 11 debt collection agencies used by HMRC on the HMRC website as of 2020.
-Once HMRC has passed a debt to BPO Collections Ltd you should deal with them rather than dealing with HMRC.
+BPO Collections Ltd is listed as being used by HMRC as of 2021.
+Once HMRC has passed a debt to BPO Collections Ltd you should contact BPO instead of HMRC.

 BPO Collections Ltd have two different phone numbers, one dedicated to debts for specific organisations and one a general number.
-Neither of these numbers is a freephone number.
-You can also use the live chat feature on their website, email them or use the post.
-There is even a fax number.
+Neither of these numbers is a free number.
+The website has a live chat feature you can use.

 To make a payment to BPO Collections you can do so by making a phone call to their office or on their website.
 You will need your reference number and account information to hand.
 Common payment methods are accepted, including direct debit, credit card, debit card or bank account transfer.